Can Dogs Have Yogurt? Safe & Healthy Options for 2026

 Beyond the probiotic boost, plain yogurt offers several potential advantages for your canine companion:

-- Skin and Coat Health: Some believe the nutrients in yogurt can contribute to a shinier coat and healthier skin, although scientific evidence specifically for dogs is limited.
+- Skin and Coat Health: While scientific evidence specifically for dogs is limited, some believe the nutrients in yogurt can contribute to a shinier coat and healthier skin.
+Healthy fats and proteins play a role in skin and coat condition.

-- Calcium Source: Yogurt contains calcium, which is important for strong bones and teeth.
+- Calcium Source: Yogurt contains calcium, which is important for strong bones and teeth, especially in growing puppies and senior dogs.

 How Much Yogurt Can a Dog Have?